charlesasmith72/RustDev/Enums.md

     }
 }
 ```
+- **Struct variants** provide more clarity when dealing with multiple fields.

 ---

 ## **4. Nested Enums**

-Enums can be nested within other enums, which is useful for hierarchical or state-dependent data.
+Enums can contain other enums, making them suitable for representing hierarchical or state-dependent data.

 ### **Example:**
 ```rust